Learning Resources Support Service for Cardiff Business School academic staff

 It is a requirement of our Copyright Licensing Agency (CLA) Higher Education Licence that all scanned reading materials for uploading to Learning Central are authorised by a Designated Person.
 This means that we are breaching the terms of our key licence if teaching staff haven’t obtained authorisation for the scanning of reading materials.

-The Aberconway Library Learning Resource Officer (LRO), Dr Jo Waters, is the Designated Person for the Cardiff Business School, therefore all requests for learning resources, such as book chapters and journal articles, that teaching staff would like scanned for Learning Central must come through her.
+The Aberconway Library Learning Resource Officer (LRO), Scott Pryor, is the Designated Person for the Cardiff Business School, therefore all requests for learning resources, such as book chapters and journal articles, that teaching staff would like scanned for Learning Central must come through him.

 For scanning requests, please send us: